Professor | Mathematical Sciences

 GRADUATE COURSES: Stochastic Processes, Real Variables, Applied Discrete Mathematics, Stochastic Analysis of Financial Markets, Queueing Theory, Stochastic Signals, Statistics I and II, Stochastic Models, Complex Variables, Introductory Analysis.

-UNDERGRADUATE COURSES: Biostochastics, Topology, Probability and Statistics, Linear Algebra, Complex Variables, Boundary Value Problems, Differential Equations, Calculus III, Methods for Biomath, Stochastic Modeling.
+UNDERGRADUATE COURSES: Biostochastics, Topology, Probability and Statistics, Linear Algebra, Complex Variables, Boundary Value Problems, Differential Equations, Calculus III, Methods for Biomath, Stochastic Modeling, and Honors Analysis.

 Continuous time interpolation of monotone marked random measures with applications (jointly with Kizza Nandyose), Neural, Parallel, and Scientific Computations, 26:2 (2018), 119-141.